JuliaBays/cps491s23-team04/meetingsREADME.md

 - zoom meeting while Dr. V in NYC
 - Dr. Stiffler talked her through our plans
     - she fully approves
-- at some point ned to talk to her again about all of her hopes/needs for the site
+- at some point need to talk to her again about all of her hopes/needs for the site

 Sun Apr 2 / Gabby, Julia / 1:15 - 3:45